dolphindb/api-java/README.md

 rand(`IBM`MSFT`GOOG`BIDU,10)
 ```

-The `rows` method returns the size of the vector.
+The `rows` method returns the size of a vector.
 We can access vector elements by index with the `getString` method.

 ```
 public void testStringVector() throws IOException{